wallarm/product-documentation/docs/latest/user-guides/triggers/triggers.md

     This trigger enables Wallarm to automatically detect weak JWTs in incoming requests and record corresponding [vulnerabilities](../vulnerabilities.md).

 Triggers work on all traffic within a company account by default but you can change any trigger settings.

+## Disabling and deleting triggers

+* To temporarily stop sending notifications and reactions to events, you can disable the trigger.
+A disabled trigger will be displayed in the lists with **All** and **Disabled** triggers.
+To re‑enable sending notifications and reactions to events, the **Enable** option is used.
+* To permanently stop sending notifications and reactions to events, you can delete the trigger.
+Deleting a trigger cannot be undone.
+The trigger will be permanently removed from the trigger list.

+To disable or delete the trigger, please select an appropriate option from the trigger menu and confirm the action if required.